EHRI/rspub-gui/README.md

 ## Introduction
 The [ResourceSync specification](http://www.openarchives.org/rs/1.0.9/resourcesync) describes a synchronization framework for the web consisting of various capabilities that allow third-party systems to remain synchronized with a server's evolving resources.
-More precisely the ResourceSync Framework describes the communication between `source` and `destination` aimed at synchronizing one or more resources.
+More precisely the ResourceSync Framework describes the communication between `Source` and `Destination` aimed at synchronizing one or more resources.
 Communication uses `http` and an extension on the [Sitemap protocol](http://www.sitemaps.org/protocol.html), an xml-based format for expressing metadata, relevant for synchronization.